Rishika-Gour/DataAnalyticsCapstone/README.md

 1. A clear statement of the business task
 2. A description of all data sources used
 3. Documentation of any cleaning or manipulation of data
-4. A summary of your analysis
+4. A summary of the analysis
 5. Supporting visualizations and key findings
-6. Your top three recommendations based on your analysis
+6. Top three recommendations based on the analysis

 ### Case Study Roadmap
 ### 1. Ask